 What are the rooms like at Playa Sonrisa?

 There are several types of suites at Playa Sonrisa, and no matter which you choose you’ll have a view of the water.
-Each room is brightly painted and decorated to match its name (like “tortuga” that has turtles or “el mar” with tropical fish).
+Each room is brightly painted and decorated to match its name (like “tortuga” which has turtles or “el mar” with tropical fish).
 Bathrooms have colorful tilework and pieces of coral integrated into their construction.

 Rooms at the Playa Sonrisa resort are simple, with large beds, chairs, tables, convenient places for hanging and storing your clothing, and full bathrooms with hot water.
 Tile floors are cool on your feet, and windows let the sea breeze in to keep your room comfortable.
 If the wind dies down, simply turn on your ceiling fan.
 You’ll probably spend most of your time outside especially with your room’s shaded patio or balcony overlooking the beach.

-The most popular suites are the two standalone beachfront bungalows with private walkout patios, and topped with traditional palapa roofs.
-In a different villa, two upper-level suites (one with a king bed and the other with two double beds) share a second floor patio.
+The most popular suites are the two standalone beachfront bungalows with private walkout patios and topped with traditional palapa roofs.
+In a different villa, two upper-level suites (one with a king bed and the other with two double beds) share a second-floor patio.